PearsonEducation/StatsPoller/docs/jmx.md

 # JMX Collector

-The JMX metric collector is a metric collector that plugs into Java JVMs & collects JMX metrics.
+The JMX metric collector is a metric collector that plugs into Java JVMs via a remote JMX connection & collects JMX metrics.
 StatsPoller can run up to 10,000 JMX collectors from a single StatsPoller deployment.

 A single JMX collector's behavior is: